xBimTeam/XbimWebUI/resources/tutorials/5_Colourful_building.md

     </script>

 This is it.
 You can extend this example as you wish.
 Just define 0 - 224 colour styles and set them as an overlay style to product or to type of products.
-If you want to reset styles to their default use {@link xViewer#resetStyles resetStyles()} function.
+If you want to reset styles to their default use {@link Viewer#resetStyles resetStyles()} function.

 There is one more visual feature of the viewer and that is highlighting.
 You can think about it as a selection but it is not that clever.
 It leaves all the eventual selection logic up to you.
 This is just a visual representation.
 It is hence ruther *state* than *style*.